-- 4. Applications will earn points based on the total amount or value of support committed per lowincome unit (excluding an employee/manager's unit):
+- 4. Applications will earn points based on the total amount or value of support committed per low-income unit (excluding an employee/manager's unit):

+- 6 points for at least \$10,000

-- 5 points for at least \$8,000
+- 5 points for at least between \$8,000 and \$9,999

 - 4 points for between \$5,500 and \$7,999

 - 3 points for between \$3,500 and \$5,499

 - 2 points for between \$2,000 and \$3,499

 - 1 point for between \$1,000 and \$1,999

-H. Revitalization or Local Policies
+H. Project-Based Rent Assistance Revitalization or Local Policies

-- 1. An application will receive up to 10 points for the following for the following concerted community revitalization plan (CCRP) components: - a.
+- 1. Applicants will earn 5 points for submitting an executed letter (on the required form) regarding conversion of tenant-based vouchers to a project-based subsidy for at least twenty percent (20%) of the project units. - 2.
+If the owner is unable secure final approval for the conversion, as described in the application, within six (6) months of the Reservation Certificate date, the Authority will not award points for letters from that same voucher administrator in the following two 9% LIHTC application cycles. - 1.
+An application will receive up to 10 points for the following for the following concerted community revitalization plan (CCRP) components: - a.
 The application must include a narrative to identify the parts of the plan that fulfill the requirements and criteria listed below. - b.
 A CCRP must meet the following minimum requirements to receive at least 5 points: - The plan was published by a local planning department or community organization.
 Plans written by the applicant or an affiliate will not qualify. - The plan clearly delineates the community (in which the proposed development is located) for reinvestment.
 A plan for a large jurisdiction (such as a city or county) that does not designate particular areas of that jurisdiction for targeted investment will not qualify. - The plan details the sources and magnitude of committed resources. - At least some of the planned investment is ongoing or has the necessary official permission to proceed.
 If not addressed in the CCRP, the application must include supporting documents. - The plan clearly states the community's goals and how they will be achieved.